Radvendii/MAR1D/README.md

 # MAR1D

 Have you ever considered Mario's perspective?
-This a game written by Taeer Baryaam that is a first-person clone of Mario.
+This a game written by my friend Radvendii (I helped a little, and it started on my github and he was too lazy to move it) that is a first-person clone of Mario.
 But wait, you say, Mario is 2D!
 How could you have a first-person view?
 Well, the answer, my friend, is that you can, but unlike a first person view of a 3D game, which is actually projected onto a 2D screen, this is a first person view of a 2D game, and therefore projected onto a 1D screen, in other words a line.
 If you're confused, read Flatland.

 # Playing the Game